Linuxury/Arch-Linux/README.md

 ---

-We hope these guides empower you to enjoy the flexibility and power of Arch Linux!
+I hope these guides empower you to enjoy the flexibility and power of Arch Linux!